distributeaid/centralised-github-actions/README.md

 # Actions available

 ## PR Title Check
-This GitHub Action enforces our naming convention for Pull Request titles, links the Kanban Issue with the PR and applies labels according to the PR type in the title.
+This GitHub Action enforces our naming convention for Pull Request titles, links the Kanban Issue with the PR.
+It expects issue type/issue number/ description.
+If we want to bypass it for a PR, we just need to have NOISSUE in the PR title.

 ### Inputs